Asako I & II

 Asako I & II (寝ても覚めても, Netemo Sametemo) is a 2018 Japanese romantic drama film directed by Ryūsuke Hamaguchi, starring Masahiro Higashide and Erika Karata.
 It was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival.
 It is based on a 2010 novel by Tomoka Shibasaki about a woman who falls in love with two men who look the same but act completely differently.

 Plot

-Asako, a young woman who lives in Osaka, experiences love at first sight when she encounters Baku.
-The two begin a whirlwind relationship against the advice from Asako's friend, who only believes Baku will hurt her.
-After spending the night at Baku's place, Asako awakens to find him missing.
-It's explained that Baku suddenly disappears from time to time and it's been that way since his father died.
-Baku returns to Asako's avail, and they embrace.
-Baku tells Asako that he will always return to her.
-A voice-over explains that Baku suddenly disappears once again, and they lose touch with each other.
+In 2009, Asako, a young woman living in Osaka, experiences love at first sight when she meets Baku, a carefree young man.
+The two quickly begin a whirlwind romance despite the concerns of Asako’s friend Haruyo, who believes Baku’s reckless nature will only lead to heartbreak.
+Asako becomes deeply infatuated with him and is drawn to his spontaneity and mystery.
+After spending the night at their friend Nobuyuki’s house, Asako wakes to find Baku gone without explanation.
+Nobuyuki tells her that such disappearances are common and have occurred ever since Baku’s father died.
+Baku later returns and reassures Asako that he will always come back to her.
+However, a voice-over explains that Baku has suddenly disappeared once again, and they lose touch with each other.